linagora/tmail-flutter/docs/adr/0094-search-filter-ssot-implementation-plan.md

 Draft — steps and code samples may evolve during implementation.
 Architectural decisions remain in [ADR-0093](./0093-search-filter-single-source-of-truth.md).

+Updated 2026-07-02 — Steps 1–5 implemented, with refinements vs this plan: the result model is `SearchEmailResult` (was `SearchEmailState`) and carries a `LoadMoreState` sub-status; `SearchEmailQueryParams` drops the unused `needRefreshSearchState`; the executor dispatches per intent, folds load-more/refresh failures without erroring the list, and guards against stale requests and disposal (`ref.mounted`).
+See ADR-0093 for the decisions.

 ## Related ADRs

 - [ADR-0093](./0093-search-filter-single-source-of-truth.md) — Search Filter SSOT + Pagination Strategy (this ADR implements it)